pulp-platform/dory/README.md

 Platform Supported
 ------------------
-The current platform supported is GAP8 v3.
-Future work will include the support of the latest version of OPEN-PULP and ARM processors.
+The current platforms supported are GAP8 and Occamy chip.

 Limitations
 -----------